-- 1. Information gathering and investigative techniques used by the DVIC and participating agencies will comply with and adhere to regulations and guidelines including, but not limited to: - The Federal and state laws and constitutional guarantees listed in Appendix B protecting privacy, civil rights and civil liberties or citizens, including the Bill of Rights amendments to the U.S. Constitution, the Declaration of Rights to the Pennsylvania Constitution and the Pennsylvania Human Relations Act and the Federal Civil Rights Act; - 28 CFR Part 23 regarding criminal intelligence information; - Applicable criminal intelligence guidelines established under the U.S. Department of Justice's (DOJ) National Criminal Intelligence Sharing Plan (NCISP).
+- 1. Information gathering and investigative techniques used by the WPAHFC and participating agencies will comply and adhere to regulations and guidelines including, but not limited to: - Federal (see Appendix B) and state laws (see Policy Applicability and Legal Compliance) and constitutional guarantees protecting privacy, civil rights and civil liberties or citizens, the Bill of Rights amendments to the U.S. Constitution, the Declaration of Rights to the Pennsylvania Constitution and the Pennsylvania Human Relations Act and the Federal Civil Rights Act; - 28 CFR Part 23 regarding criminal intelligence information; - Applicable criminal intelligence guidelines established under the U.S. Department of Justice's (DOJ) National Criminal Intelligence Sharing Plan (NCISP). - 2.
+Regardless of the criminal activity involved, no information which a user has reason to believe may have been obtained in violation of law shall be entered into the WPAHFC systems or submitted to or received by the WPAHFC. - 3.
+Agencies which participate and provide information to the WPAHFC are governed by state and local laws and rules governing them, as well as by applicable federal laws.
+The WPAHFC will contract only with commercial database entities that provide an assurance that they gather personally identifiable information in compliance with local, state, tribal, territorial and federal laws and which is not based on misleading information collection practices. - 4.
+The WPAHFC will not directly or indirectly receive, seek, accept or retain information from: - An individual or non-governmental information provider who may or may not receive a fee or benefit for providing the information if the center knows or has reason to believe that the

-- 2. Regardless of the criminal activity involved, no information which a user has reason to believe may have been obtained in violation of law shall be entered into DVIC systems or submitted to or received by the DVIC. - 3.
-Agencies which participate and provide information to the DVIC are governed by state and local laws and rules governing them, as well as by applicable federal laws.
-The DVIC will contract only with commercial database entities that provide an assurance that they gather personally identifiable information in compliance with local, state, tribal, territorial and federal laws and use methods which are not based on misleading information collection practices. - 4.
-The DVIC will not directly or indirectly receive, seek, accept or retain information from: - An individual or non-governmental information provider who may or may not receive a fee or benefit for providing the information if the center knows or has reason to believe that the individual or information provider is legally prohibited from obtaining or disclosing the information; or - The source used prohibited means to gather the information. - 5.
-The DVIC's SAR process provides human review and vetting to ensure that information is both legally gathered and, when applicable, determined to have a terrorism nexus.
-Law enforcement officers and personnel at source agencies who acquire SAR information that may be shared with the DVIC will be trained to recognize behavior that is indicative of criminal activity related to terrorism.
+- individual or information provider is legally prohibited from obtaining or disclosing the information; or - A source that used prohibited means to gather the information. - 5.
+Law enforcement officers and personnel at source agencies who acquire SAR information that may be shared with the WPAHFC will be trained to recognize behavior that is indicative of criminal activity related to terrorism (including human review and vetting of the information).
 The responsibility for this training resides with the contributing agency. - 6.
-The DVIC's SAR process includes safeguards to ensure, to the greatest degree possible, that only information regarding individuals involved in activities that have been determined to be consistent with criminal activities associated with terrorism will be documented and shared through the ISE.
-These safeguards are intended to ensure that information that could violate civil rights (race, religion, national origin, ethnicity, etc.) and civil liberties (speech, assembly, religious exercise, etc.) will not be intentionally or inadvertently gathered, documented, processed, and shared. - 7.
-When a choice of information gathering and investigative techniques is available, information documented by an originating agency should be acquired or investigated using the least intrusive feasible means, taking into account such factors as the effect on individual's privacy and potential damage to reputation.
+When a choice of investigative techniques is available, information should be acquired or investigated using the least intrusive feasible means, taking into account such factors as the effect on individual's privacy and potential damage to reputation. - 7.
+The WPAHFC's SAR process includes safeguards to ensure, to the greatest degree possible, that only information regarding individuals involved in activities that have been determined to be consistent with criminal activities associated with terrorism will be documented and shared through the ISE.
+These safeguards are intended to ensure that information that could violate civil rights (race, religion, national origin, ethnicity, etc.) and civil liberties (speech, assembly, religious exercise, etc.) will not be intentionally or inadvertently gathered, documented, processed, and shared.